xapian/xapian-docsprint/concepts/indexing/terms.rst

 document.

 The rules applied by a stemmer are dependent on the language of the text;
-Xapian includes stemmers for more than a dozen languages (and for some languages there is a choice of stemmers).
+Xapian includes `stemmers for more than a dozen languages <http://xapian.org/docs/apidoc/html/classXapian_1_1Stem.html>`_ (and for some languages there is a choice of stemmers), built using the `Snowball language <http://snowball.tartarus.org/>`_.
+We'd like to add stemmers for more languages - see the Snowball site for information on how to contribute.